Larkshall is situated on east Mendip, between

 Although there are no 'cavers' pubs on east Mendip there are some good drinking and eating places.

 There are three pubs within a mile of the Larkshall.
 The Oakhill Inn is the most accessible located on the crossroads in Oakhill.
 This is the usual club haunt and has its moments!
 They have an excellent selection of beers and a good menu, but is expensive for food.
 The Wagon and Horses at the top of the hill behind Larkshall has a reasonably priced menu.
-Finally the Knatchbull Inn to the east in the centre of Stoke St. Michael is mainly used by locals.
+Finally the Knatchbull Inn to the east in the centre of Stoke St. Michael is mainly used by locals and is not recommended.

 Pubs worth a visit but a bit too far for walking back include: